Shalini Kasida is a leader and advisor for several non-profit organizations with a focus on mental health, trauma, education, and equity initiatives.

 Shalini has over 10 years of experience in building and growing non-profits with a focus on health and education for vulnerable youth in marginalized communities, both in the U.S. and internationally.
 She currently serves on two non-profit boards that focus on vulnerable youth and education: Doc Wayne and The Brookline Education Foundation.
 For the past two years she has been operations director at Parents for Peace, a non-profit organization that focuses on prevention, intervention and rehabilitation of individuals that are moving toward a path of violent extremism.

-Shalini is an advisor to several Executive Directors including the National Police Foundation’s Center on Mass Violence and Expedition Ayiti.
+Shalini is an advisor to several Executive Directors including the National Policing Institute’s Center on Mass Violence and Expedition Ayiti.

 Shalini is currently working on strategic planning with Doc Wayne Youth Services to implement a global initiative to youth professionals to implementing sports-based therapy in their daily work.